penglezos/penglezos.dev/content/about.md

 ShowToc = false
 +++

-I'm Panagiotis Englezos, a full-stack & Android developer based in Greece 🇬🇷.
+I'm Panagiotis Englezos, a full-stack & Android developer from Greece 🇬🇷.

 A passionate and dedicated full-stack developer with years of experience in designing,developing, and deploying high-quality dynamic and responsive web applications.
 My expertise spans both front-end and back-end development, allowing me to create comprehensive solutions that meet diverse business needs.